jereodell/poetry/insentient.md

 Sentiment long since given its way, insentient.
 Course long since given away, consigned.

-Oblivious of decline, white necked and bright-eyed wary, she lands
+Oblivious of decline, white necked and wary, she lands
-in the snow crusted scar of harvest, neither messenger nor omen.
+in the snow-crusted scar of harvest, neither messenger nor omen.

 Creature neither of industry nor of sign,
 she strides over the blasted soil one last time.